danlwarren/CephalopodUCEs/5_final_alignments/README.md

 ```

 Finally, we visually assessed every alignment, deleting unreliable columns and/or sequences when necessary using Geneious.
 These then form our final alignments in the `final_alignments` folder.
+The full history of changes we made to the alignments is in the file `manual_alignment_edits.csv`.

+The final alignments are stored in the subfolder `3_final_alignments`.
+These were exported from geneious.